johndiginee/Backend_Stage_Two_Task/DOCUMENTATION.md

 * Edit django.yml in .github/workflows and change heroku_email: "johndbizz@gmail.com" to your Heroku email.

-* Commit and push your code to Github

 * In settings.py change ALLOWED_HOSTS = ["*", "https://backendstageonetask-ae50276ef98d.herokuapp.com", "https://backendstageonetask-ae50276ef98d.herokuapp.com/api/"] your app link and endpoint.

+* After committing and pushing your code to Github

+Login to your Heroku account click on the newly created app >> More >> Run console and run this "python3 manage.py migrate".

+Congratulations!